MatheusMaxwell/RayaChallenge/README.md

 to the left of the play button, select the iosApp variant and run the app.
 If a Run/Debug configuration window opens, you probably don't have any iOS device selected.
 So select one, apply, and run it again.

+Note: Contains some components annotated as dev mode in the app so that it is possible to represent some errors in the application.
+Therefore, components with the dev mode annotation do not belong to the app, they are present to facilitate the visualization of errors since the data is mock.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…